 In the sentence above, the subordinating conjunction “if” introduces the dependent clause “If the book report is turned in on time.”

 Stacy had to begin her report over again when her computer crashed.

 In the sentence above, the subordinating conjunction “when” introduces the dependent clause “when her computer crashed.”

-Many people choose to believe in evolution because they don't believe the creation account.
+Many people choose to believe in evolution because they don't believe the creation account in the Bible.

 In the sentence above, the dependent clause “because they don't believe the creation account” is introduced by the subordinating conjunction “because.”